xiyue084/myblog/content/en/project/_index.md

 {{< column >}}

-**Social Network Analysis**: In this project, I explored differences between male and female streamers on Douyu, a popular live streaming platform in China, in their neighbor relationship including (a) neighbor network features (b) gender preferences of neighbors.
+**Social Network Analysis**: In this project, I explored differences in neighbor relationship between male and female streamers on Douyu, a popular live streaming platform in China, including (a) neighbor network features (b) gender preferences of neighbors.

 [PDF](/pdf/neighbor.pdf)